-- The Train as Good command in Apple Mail is better at moving messages in the spam folder or trash back to the inbox. - Fixed a regression where the whitelist and blocklist windows wouldn't open when running SpamSieve under certain localizations. - Improved the localizations.
+- SpamSieve now integrates with Microsoft Outlook 2011.
+For more information, see the Setting Up Outlook section of the manual. - SpamSieve now integrates with Postbox, an enhanced version of Thunderbird.
+For more information, see the Setting Up Postbox section of the manual. - Adjusted SpamSieve's tokenizer to improve the filtering accuracy. - The Train as Good command in Apple Mail is better at moving messages in the spam folder or trash back to the inbox. - Fixed a regression where the whitelist and blocklist windows wouldn't open when running SpamSieve under certain localizations. - Improved the localizations.

-- Adjusted SpamSieve's tokenizer to improve the filtering accuracy. - Improved compatibility with pre-release versions of Apple Mail. - MailForge75 now works with SpamSieve, as described in the Setting Up MailForge section of the manual. - Made some changes to better support the upcoming Microsoft Outlook 2011.
-(Full support will come when Office ships.) - Added various updates and clarifications to the manual. - Fixed a regression where SpamSieve wouldn't be able to install its Apple Mail plug-in if Mail's folder had been redirected using an alias. - Fixed a bug where SpamSieve would sometimes quit when coming out of trial mode. - Fixed a bug where sometimes the Hits column in a rules window couldn't be resized. - Worked around an OS bug that could cause an internal error when reporting a corpus error. - Made various modernizations to SpamSieve's code and interface files. - The Apple Mail plug-in now shows up with the proper name in Mail Plugin Manager 76. - Updated the disk image layout.
+- Adjusted SpamSieve's tokenizer to improve the filtering accuracy. - Improved compatibility with pre-release versions of Apple Mail. - MailForge now works with SpamSieve, as described in the Setting Up MailForge section of the manual. - Made some changes to better support the upcoming Microsoft Outlook 2011.
+(Full support will come when Office ships.) - Added various updates and clarifications to the manual. - Fixed a regression where SpamSieve wouldn't be able to install its Apple Mail plug-in if Mail's folder had been redirected using an alias. - Fixed a bug where SpamSieve would sometimes quit when coming out of trial mode. - Fixed a bug where sometimes the Hits column in a rules window couldn't be resized. - Worked around an OS bug that could cause an internal error when reporting a corpus error. - Made various modernizations to SpamSieve's code and interface files. - The Apple Mail plug-in now shows up with the proper name in Mail Plugin Manager. - Updated the disk image layout.